cgvispe/demo-pos/README.md

 ---

+## What's New in v1.2.0

+### SQLite Database Migration
+The flat-file `db.json` database has been replaced with **SQLite via `better-sqlite3`**.
+All data is stored in `server/data/orca.db`.
+Schema migrations run automatically on server start — no manual steps needed when upgrading from v1.0.0.

+### Multi-Device RC5000 Support
+The system now supports **multiple RC5000 devices** in a single store.
+Cashiers select a device at login.
+Devices are managed from the Manager Panel.
+Each device maintains its own session independently, preventing one POS terminal from disrupting another's active transaction.

+### RC5000 Bearer Token Persistence
+Bearer tokens are **persisted to SQLite** after every successful login.
+If the server restarts mid-session, the next operation automatically recovers by using the saved token to cancel any stuck operation before retrying login.

+### Refund / Payout (RC5000 type 5 — PayoutAmount)
+Authorized users can now process **refunds** from the cashier screen via two workflows:
+- **Cart refund**: add items to the cart, enable the refund toggle — the RC5000 dispenses the amount.
+- **Manual amount**: enter a custom amount with an on-screen numeric keypad (with optional reason).

+The refund toggle is only visible to users with the **can_refund** permission.
+Managers always have this; it is configurable per cashier from the Manager Panel.

+### Manual Payment Mode
+Stores without an RC5000 can operate in **manual mode** — the checkout flow skips all device steps and records the transaction directly.

+### Device Error Recovery UI
+When the RC5000 is unavailable, the checkout modal offers: **Retry**, **Manual payment/refund**, or **Cancel sale**.

+### Force Reset (Manager Panel)
+A **🔄 Reset** button on each device row lets a manager force-clear a stuck session.
+A bearer token can optionally be provided to also cancel any active operation on the device.

+### Transaction Reporting Overhaul
+The Transactions tab has been replaced with a filterable data table, multi-field filters, pagination and Excel export.
+See [Transaction Reporting](#transaction-reporting).

+### Operation Type Constants
+`server/sesami/operationTypes.js` centralises all 22 RC5000 operation type codes as named constants.

+---

 ## Overview

-This application provides two user profiles:
+Two user profiles:

-- **Cashier** — Product grid, shopping cart, and full cash checkout via the RC5000
+- **Cashier** — Product grid, shopping cart, cash checkout via RC5000, refund/payout
-- **Manager** — Product catalog management, RC5000 connection configuration, user management, theme customization, and transaction history
+- **Manager** — Product catalog, device management, user management, transaction reporting, theme

-The backend is a Node.js/Express API.
+The backend is Node.js/Express.
 The frontend is a Vue 3 SPA.
-In production on the ARM64 board, both are served from a single process.
-In development, they run separately with Vite's HMR proxy.
+In production, both are served from a single process on port 3001.

 ---